Welcome to the Placement Workshop!

 Testing services are also provided in cases where a student misses an in-class test or requires accommodations.
-Students requesting this service should print a missed exam/special accommodations proctoring form (here), give it to their instructor to complete and return to Testing Services along with the test and proctoring instructions, then call 541-867-8505 to schedule an appointment.
+Students requesting these services should have their instructor complete the proctoring instructions form, and submit it to the Testing Center along with the exam.
+It is the student’s responsibility to call the Testing Center at 541-867-8505 to schedule an appointment.

 For the current Newport Campus proctoring schedule, additional information or to make a testing appointment, please call 541-867-8505.
 To schedule a proctored test in the North County Center in Lincoln City, call 541-994-4166.